tgmattso/OmpCommonCore/README.md

 -- Get an account on Perlmutter

-      -- Apply for a NERSC Cori training account: https://iris.nersc.gov/train use 4-letter code: epg6
+      -- Apply for a NERSC training account: https://iris.nersc.gov/train use 4-letter code: epg6

 -- Obtain the exercises on Perlmutter

 	% ssh trainxxx@perlmutter.nersc.gov
 	% cd $SCRATCH
-	% cp -r /global/cfs/cdirs/training/2022/OpenMP_SC23 . (notice the “dot” at the end)
+	% cp -r /global/cfs/cdirs/training/2023/OpenMP_SC23 . (notice the “dot” at the end)
 	% cd OpenMP_SC23/Exercises/C (or % cd OpenMP_SC23/Exercises/Fortran)
 	% make (for all codes)